-Another set of students also experienced profound dislocation and cultural differences from their educational experience as part of the Experimental Eskimo Education Program.37 Through this government initiative, a small number of Inuit students considered to be academically gifted were taken out of their communities in the early 1960s and sent to southern Canada.
-The stated purpose was to further their education and test their ability to compete academically among their southern Canadian counterparts.
-Some of these students thrived both socially and academically.
-They acknowledge the positive benefits that resulted from their participation in the program, including having an education that allowed them to eventually return north and take on important leadership roles.
-Because of their immersion in southern Canadian society, these students often returned home to find that they were indispensable in helping to bridge the gap between the people of their home communities and government authorities.
+It is worth noting the profound cultural differences that were experienced by a small group of students who were involved in the Experimental Eskimo Education Program.
+As part of this government initiative, a small number of Inuit students considered to be academically gifted were taken out of their communities in the early 1960s and sent to southern Canada.
+The purpose was both to further their education and to test their ability to compete academically among their southern Canadian counterparts.
+Some of these students thrived both socially and academically, and acknowledge the positive benefits that resulted from their participation in the program.
+This included a competitive education that allowed them to eventually return north and take on important leadership roles.
+Because of their immersion in southern Canadian society, often when these students returned home they proved to be indispensable in helping to bridge the gap between the people of their home communities and government authorities.
 Many of these students also went on to be trailblazers in fighting for Inuit rights and recognition.
 For example, Peter Ittinuar, who attended high school in Ottawa for two years, became the first Inuk Member of Parliament in the Canadian House of Commons.
-Despite his success, Ittinuar also admits that for many Inuit the program had mixed results.
-In his autobiography, he writes that fellow student Zebedee Nungak always said that "he has never regretted the experience, but he has also never recovered from it."38 The QTC heard from other former students of the program who spoke of a profound sense of cultural dislocation.
+Despite his success, Ittinuar also admits that for many the program had mixed results.
+In his autobiography, he writes that fellow student Zebedee Nungak always said that "he has never regretted the experience, but he has also never recovered from it."
+The QTC heard from other former students of the Program who spoke of a profound sense of cultural dislocation.
 Loseeosee Aipellee was made to attend high school in Ottawa from 1963 to 1965, and he described his experience as "traumatizing."

 The Commission also heard the story of Jeannie Mike, who was only seven years old when she was sent to school in a small Nova Scotia village, along with two other girls.
-Mike has been unable to find much information about why she went and what was expected from her experience.
-When asked by the QTC why she was sent away, she responded, "My dad said he was told that we were to go to school, but I don't know the whys and hows and for what purpose."40 Mike testified that it was only in 2006 that she even discovered that the decision to send her to Nova Scotia was a federal one, and not one made by her parents.
+Mike has little information on her southern school experience.
+When asked why she was sent away, she responded, "My dad said he was told that we were to go to school, but I don't know the whys and hows and for what purpose."
+Mike testified that it was only in 2006 that she even discovered that the decision to send her to Nova Scotia was a federal one, and not one made by her parents.
 In her hearing testimony, she went on to describe her pain:

-Finding out that it was the federal government who had sent us there made me very angry ...
-The hardest part of it was re-integrating back into Inuit society ...
-I came back thinking more like a Qallunaat than an Inuk and people noticed that.
+Finding out that it was the federal government who had sent us there made me very angry...The hardest part of it was re-integrating back into Inuit society...I came back thinking more like a Qallunaat than an Inuk and people noticed that.
 I remember being in my teens and feeling very isolated because ...
 I didn't feel Inuk among the Inuit, and because I looked [Inuk] so I was not accepted by the Qallunaat ...
 It was always like trying to walk a fine line between both worlds ...
 They might as well have sent me to the moon, because the environment, the culture was so different ...
-Sometimes I really wish, I dream of the day that I can sit across from some policymaker within the Government of Canada and say "Here, this is what your policy, and your decision has done to my life."41
+Sometimes I really wish, I dream of the day that I can sit across from some policymaker within the Government of Canada and say "Here, this is what your policy, and your decision has done to my life."